Legislative districts of Cotabato: As the current (North) Cotabato Province (1973–present)

 On November 22, 1973, the reduced Cotabato Province was further subdivided into the provinces of Maguindanao, North Cotabato and Sultan Kudarat by virtue of Presidential Decree No. 341.
 All three successor provinces were represented in the Interim Batasang Pambansa as part of Region XII from 1978 to 1984.
 It was during this period that one of them — North Cotabato — was renamed Cotabato through Batas Pambansa Blg.
 660.

 The present-day (North) Cotabato Province returned two representatives, elected at-large, to the Regular Batasang Pambansa in 1984.
 Under the new Constitution which was proclaimed on February 11, 1987, the province was reapportioned into two congressional districts; each elected its member to the restored House of Representatives starting that same year.

 The approval of Republic Act No. 10177 on September 14, 2012, increased the representation of (North) Cotabato by reapportioning the province into three legislative districts.
 The representatives for the newly reconfigured districts were first elected in the 2013 elections.

+Despite the reallocation of 63 barangays of Cotabato to the Bangsamoro in early 2019 (later known as the Special Geographic Area or SGA), voters in that region are able to vote for local provincial positions including district representatives for the 2019 elections.
+However they were barred to do so by the Comelec in the 2022 elections.